ppy/osu-wiki/wiki/Help_Centre/en.md

 **Unfortunately, scores set while playing offline cannot be added to the online rankings.**

-If you are playing online and suffer a brief disconnection for whatever reason, your game will automatically try to send the scores itself for as long as you keep the client open.
+If you are playing online and suffer a brief disconnection for whatever reason, your game will automatically try to send the scores itself for as long as you keep the client open, but there is no guarantee this will succeed (especially not if you closed osu! before it could connect to the server).

-##### Have you recently downloaded a large number of maps? (ie: a beatmap pack or bundle)
+##### Have you recently downloaded a large number of maps (e.g. a beatmap pack or bundle)?

-**Scores can sometimes take a little while to download from the game servers if you've loaded lots of new maps at once.**
+**Scores can sometimes take a little while to download from the game servers if you've loaded a lot of new maps at once.**

 Playing the game or doing something else will let the client catch up in the background.

 #### What is this white trail or smoke-like line behind my cursor?

-**This is a special feature called *smoke* and can be used to doodle on your playfield for fun.
-Anyone who is spectating you can see the things you draw as well.**
+**This is a special feature called *smoke* and can be used to doodle on your playfield for fun.**

 The default keybinding for this feature is `C`, and it will work for as long as you hold the button down.
 You can rebind it at any time in the `osu!
 Standard Mode` section of the `Change keyboard bindings` options dialog.

+Anyone who is spectating you can see the things you draw as well.

 #### How do I save my own replay of a score I just made?